 There is a reason why the moderation service should be provided separately from any strategic communications or facilitation services you may require.
 Managing bias is an important issue.
 Managing the potential for the perception of bias is an equally important issue.

-Our organisation has spent a lot of time and money on our branding.
+Our organization has spent a lot of time and money on our branding.
 It’s important to us that it carries across all of our communications, including our consultations.

 Any product worth its salt should be available as a white-label option so that you can rebrand with your corporate identity.